netctl

 [Unit] Description="Configure default gateway" Requires=netctl@FIRST_INTERFACE.service netctl@SECOND_INTERFACE.service After=netctl@FIRST_INTERFACE.service netctl@SECOND_INTERFACE.service [Service] Type=oneshot ExecStart=/usr/bin/ip route add default via 192.168.xxx.yyy [Install] WantedBy=network-online.target

-Problems with eduroam and other MSCHAPv2 connections
+Problems with Eduroam and other MSCHAPv2 connections

-See wpa_supplicant#Problems with eduroam and other MSCHAPv2 connections.
+See wpa_supplicant#Problems with Eduroam.

 Journal warnings for profiles using .include directives